Complete Streets

 Complete streets have many elements and provide a template for safe street design for everyone

 Several of Evansville’s latest projects include various complete street elements, making places safe, convenient, and easy to navigate.
-In the state of Indiana, eighteen (18) cities have adopted a complete streets policy, which includes, Indianapolis and Fort Wayne, Lafayette, South Bend, Bloomington, Kokomo, Westfield, La Porte, Vincennes, Logansport, Frankfort, Bedford, Peru, Plymouth, Union City, Culver, Lacrosse, and Columbus.
-As the third-largest city in Indiana, Evansville should be included in this list.
+In the state of Indiana, more than eighteen (18) cities have adopted a complete streets policy.
+Which includes the City of Evansville’s adoption in 2021 (click to see info here), Indianapolis and Fort Wayne, Lafayette, South Bend, Bloomington, Kokomo, Westfield, La Porte, Vincennes, Logansport, Frankfort, Bedford, Peru, Plymouth, Union City, Culver, Lacrosse, and Columbus.

-Having a complete street ordinance in place provides future equitable access and connects people to places and opportunities.
+Having a complete street ordinance in place provides future with equitable access for everyone and connects people to important places and opportunities.
 This is inclusive in nature and serves all users and modes of transportation such as automobiles, transit, commercial drivers, pedestrians, cyclists, individuals, families, the elderly, and people with disabilities.
-A complete streets ordinance in Evansville is not a far-fetched concept—through partnership and collaboration, our city offices have made many improvements that are comprised of sidewalks, shared-use paths (multi-use trails), and bicycle lanes.
+A complete streets ordinance in Vanderburgh County is not a far-fetched concept—through partnership and collaboration, our city offices have made many improvements that are comprised of sidewalks, shared-use paths (multi-use trails), and bicycle lanes.
+We commend the work and partnership of our local leadership and want to encourage all of us to not stop there.
+Let’s keep the good momentum going!

 Collectively, we have made strides by attaining small, incremental complete street improvements in the past several years and these improvements support all users and multimodal transportation.
 The feasibility of each improvement is at the discretion of the municipal offices responsible for the project and has the capacity to improve our current infrastructure by making inclusive and equitable decisions.